Android Problem Solving

 - State the make and model of your device, and the version of Android you are running.
 You can find these details by going to the Android 'Settings' menu and selecting 'About Tablet'.

 Including a screenshot will often help.
 The standard Android method for obtaining one is by pressing and holding the 'Volume Down' and 'Power' buttons together for about a second.
-Alternatively, you could just take a photo of the screen using a second phone.
+Alternatively, just take a photo of the screen using a second phone.